How To Survive Tick Season With Your Dog

 What is a tick?

-Ticks are eight legend parasites that feed on blood while digging into skin.
-Fleas can be confused for ticks, but there are a entirely different parasite – here’s some more information on dog fleas.
+Ticks are eight legend parasites that feed on blood while digging into the skin.
+Fleas can be confused for ticks, but they’re an entirely different parasite – here’s some more information on dog fleas.
 There are 40 different species of ticks across Canada, and 20 of them are in BC alone.
-Ticks can latch on for a few days, and increase danger by carrying diseases and traveling from animal to animal.
+Ticks can latch on for a few days, and increase the danger by carrying diseases and travelling from animal to animal.
 Ticks are commonly found in tall grass and trees, waiting to latch on to something passing through.
 They don’t jump or fly, but they are quick climbers and get into the fur of your dog without anyone noticing.

 Preparing for tick season

 There are many things you can do to prepare for tick season, some more simple than others.
 If you wear clothing that is lighter in colour, you can spot a tick on you, or on your dog before they’re able to enter their fur.
 You can also where commercial insect repellent that contains diethyltoluamide, which reduces the interest a tick might have in you or your dog.
 You should try and avoid tall grass and brush on your walks and adventures.
 If you have a lawn, keep it trimmed short to avoid all tick hiding spots.

 Do a full-body check at the end of your adventure, ticks can grow much larger while feeding and are easier to spot after some time.
 Ticks are harder to spot on dogs with darker fur.
 So, be sure to use proper lighting and a comb to access all spots on your dog.
 Ticks also appear more in warmer areas – like underarms, behind ears, and between toes.

 Both you and your dog will need to do whatever possible to stay protected.
 Talk to your vet about their best tips and tick medications ahead of time to prepare for the worst of it.